astro-wjz/osiris-output/README.md

 # osiris-output
 Scripts for visualizing results of Osiris simulation code

+- ## py_plot_cyl_densslice
+     Program for visualizing hdf5 result files from Osiris cyl modes decomposition code, and combine a slice along z-driction at any angle.
+Especially for plotting density files.

+     This one is written with Python, **RECOMMAND** strongly to use this one, which can output png images and movies directly.

+- ## py_plot_cyl_densslice
+     Program for visualizing hdf5 result files from Osiris cyl modes decomposition code, and combine a slice along z-driction at any angle.
+Especially for plotting field files.

+     This one is written with Python, **RECOMMAND** strongly to use this one, which can output png images and movies directly.

 - ## plot2dslice
      Format 2D slice h5 files to txt and png, platform is Linux or MacOS.